coderefinery/installation/content/index.rst

       (right click and "Save as...") and then running it with ``bash verify-installation.sh`` inside your terminal.

-Running the script will print a summary of what you have installed:
+Running the script in your terminal will print a summary of what you have
+installed:

 .. code-block:: console